Carleton-CTE-Lab/FAST/README.md

 This project is still being developed and we would love to have contributions from the users both in the form of suggestions under (`Issues` and `Discussions` sections) and `Pull requests`.

-### TODO:
-- Add inference code
-- Update app to change from classification to segmenation
-- Update docs for README demo pics

 ## License